-My research combines rhetoric, history, and political theory, political philosophy, and political science to understand American political rhetoric.
+My research combines rhetoric, history, and political theory, political philosophy, and political science to understand the relationship between American democracy and its communication practices.
 I am the author of Founding Fictions and Demagogue for President: The Rhetorical Genius of Donald Trump and the co-editor of The Rhetoric of Heroic Expectations: Establishing the Obama Presidency.
 My newest research project is on how ubiquitous propaganda has ruined our public sphere and what we can do about it.

 My scholarship has been published in The Quarterly Journal of Speech, Presidential Studies Quarterly, Rhetoric & Public Affairs, Argumentation & Advocacy, and Rhetoric Society Quarterly.